stechstudio/laravel-jwt/README.md

 **Lifetime**

 Default lifetime is 600 seconds / 10 minutes.
-You can change the default by specifying the number of seconds as `JWT_LIFETIME` in your .env file.
+You can change the default by specifying the number of seconds as `JWT_LIFETIME`.

 **Issuer**